keralaboy123/mvc-pattern-core-code/README.md

    controller.py
       it contain business logic
-      code responsible for managing model and view. means graphical inputs will trigger function inside controller and controller will call functions inside model then responce willbe sended to view functions
+      it contain code responsible for managing model and view.

 </pre>